valkey-io/iovalkey/README.md

 When Node receives requests, it schedules them to be processed in one or more iterations of the events loop.

-All commands issued by requests processing during one iteration of the loop will be wrapped in a pipeline automatically created by ioredis.
+All commands issued by requests processing during one iteration of the loop will be wrapped in a pipeline automatically created by iovalkey.

 In the example above, the pipeline will have the following contents: